alphagov/govuk-infrastructure/.github/actions/report-run-failure/README.md

 The code below indicates where to insert the lines and what lines to copy across.

+- If you want to be notified about a single job failing

 ```
 name: Always failing job
 on: